-Flexible manufacturing, pioneered by Chrysler in the 1990s, was a set of practices in engineering and manufacturing meant to allow the same assembly line to make different vehicles, without changing tooling.
-The company could, by the time Mercedes took over, make completely different vehicles on the same line—with any changes made between vehicles, without delays.
+Flexible manufacturing, pioneered by Chrysler in the late 1980s and throughout the 1990s, was a set of practices in engineering and manufacturing meant to allow the same assembly line to make different vehicles, without changing tooling.
+By 1995, Chrysler could make completely different vehicles on the same line, without delays.
+They could pilot one vehicle while producing three others.

 The main requirement was simply that both types of car fit on the line and within the space envelope needed by the equipment.
-Chrysler plants were built to make two completely different cars at once, interchangeably, with a third different vehicle being piloted as well.
+Chrysler plants were built to make two completely different cars at once, interchangeably, with a third different vehicle being piloted as well; later they went to being able to make four different cars at once, though this was never done.

 The setup required flexible robots and computer networks, which is one reason it took so long to arrive.
 Before that, flexible plants did exist, but they had humans making various types of cars, and mistakes were fairly common, e.g. having Dodge name badges on Plymouths, or mismatching mirrors.
 By the 1990s, Chrysler was able to tap fast computer networks, as well as computer readable barcodes and even radio identification (RFID) tags.